sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 Every time a message comes in, we need to tell Twilio what to do with it.
 We do that by dictating a callback route on our server (where Twilio should POST that message).

-First, we'll set it up at Twilio.
-Go to your [Phone Numbers](https://www.twilio.com/user/account/messaging/phone-numbers).
+First, we'll set that up at Twilio.
+Go to your [Twilio Phone Numbers](https://www.twilio.com/user/account/messaging/phone-numbers).
 Click on the phone number you are using.

 In the Request URL field, put the following: